minhdao911/chat-with-pdf/README.md

 # Overview

-A chat application which focuses on answering questions related to the provided PDFs.
-The app utilises OpenAI API and retrieval-augmented-generation (RAG) concept to generate responses based on the PDFs context.
+A chat application which focuses on information retrieval by answering questions related to the provided PDF documents.
+The app utilises Langchain, OpenAI API and retrieval-augmented-generation (RAG) concept to generate responses that are deeply informed by the content within the PDFs as well as the context of the chat history.

 ## Built with

 - Next 13
 - TypeScript
+- OpenAI
+- Langchain
+- Vercel AI SDK
 - Shadcn UI
 - Tailwind CSS
 - Clek Auth